"Of all the animals, the boy is the most unimaginable."

 We fell into another awkward silence.
 It wasn’t a surprise to me; I tended to lapse into silence in situations I wasn’t comfortable with.
 Which was nearly all of them, very much including this one.
 I supposed that was one of the reasons I clung to Anita so much, but she wasn’t here now.

 “Look, if you don’t want me here, I’ll leave,” Sebastian’s voice cut through my reverie.
-“I won’t be offended.”
+He didn’t sound annoyed, just… trying to be helpful.“I won’t be offended.”

 Sebastian looked thoughtful, his hazel eyes seeming to appraise me, but not in a critical way.
 It was like I was skittish animal, and he was deciding how best to approach me.
 “Okay,” he said after a minute.